 Representatives from other organisations present were invited to report.

-Village Hall Chair gave a verbal update including effect of Covid on bookings and Birthday parties have been re-started recently.
-New booking strands have been identified such as GCC and a weekly band practice
+Village Hall Chair gave a verbal update including effect of Covid on bookings and birthday parties have been re-started recently.
+New booking strands have been identified such as GCC and a weekly band practice.

 Works done included sewage repairs and electrical works